 In other words, Jesus wanted people to see the unfolding of the New Covenant in and through the Old Covenant.
 Stated another way, Andy disagrees with Jesus.

 To be clear, I listened to all three parts of Andy’s series, Aftermath as well as the prior series (90) in order to get a landscape view of Andy’s teaching.
 After listening to the series, I contacted Northpoint Church multiple times in order to get clarification, something that Andy had requested publicly for pastors to do.
 After being unable to secure a reply from Andy, I wrote an Open Letter to Andy in order to foster healthy dialogue.
 I was graciously sent a copy of his newest book, Irresistible.
 I was assured that after reading Andy’s book, I would find the answers to my questions.

 Unfortunately, not only were my original questions not answered, the content of the book actually alarmed me on a completely new level.
 To be clear, I am not interested in minor differences in emphasis, expressions or style.
 All of the differences I have cited thus far are issues of right or wrong, truth or error.
 While the book does address legitimate distinctions between how we apply the Old and New Covenants, those helpful truths are lost in the wake of three profound problems in Andy’s approach to this issue and the ministry of Northpoint Church in general.

-Does Andy really think that people like Sam Harris and Richard Dawkins will be brought around to seriously consider Christianity if he merely lops off the authority of the Old Testament since he thinks it is indefensible?
+Does Andy really think “Nones” or people like Sam Harris and Richard Dawkins will be brought around to seriously consider Christianity if we merely lop-off the authority of the Old Testament?
 Does seeking to disarm critics by dismembering Biblical truth strike you as foolish?
 This seems to be a case of which is worse, the disease or the cure?
 Do the elders of Northpoint Church really want to endorse the strategy of abandoning the historicity and God-breathed authority of the entire Bible, thinking that our only real and abiding apologetical hope is the resurrection?